NFDI4DS/nslp2024/docs/submission.md

 * Authors are permitted to include an optional appendix of up to 2 pages.
 However, reviewers will not be mandated to review the appendix and all papers must be self-contained.
 * Reviewing will be performed **double-blind**.
 Reviewers will not actively try to identify the authors.
 * Submissions **must be in PDF**, formatted in the style of the Springer Publications format for **Lecture Notes in Computer Science (LNCS)**.
 For details on the LNCS style, see Springer’s Author Instructions.
-* The proceedings of this workshop will be published in an Open Access proceedings volume.
+* The proceedings of this workshop will be published as an **Open Access** volume in the Springer series Lecture Notes in Artificial Intelligence (LNAI).
 * At least **one author per contribution must register** for the conference for presentation.
 * Submission is done through [EasyChair](https://easychair.org/account/signin).
-A link will be provided soon.
+The submission site is now open at <https://easychair.org/conferences/?conf=nslp2024>.